🎧 Too lazy to read? Listen to an audio summary.

 Mexico has noise ordinances on the books.
 Federal norm NOM-081-SEMARNAT sets maximum permissible levels roughly aligned with WHO guidelines.
 Mexico City’s Environmental Law, after a 2024 reform, authorizes fines up to 8.96 million pesos for serious violators.
 9 Jalisco passed an anti-noise law in 2020 with nighttime residential limits at 50 dB and the possibility of 36-hour arrests.
 10

-The enforcement gap is structural, not accidental.
-Urban acoustics researcher Jimena de Gortari Ludlow — one of the few people in Mexico who has spent a career studying this — has explained that the entire complaint system requires a government technician to physically measure your noise at the moment it’s happening.
+The enforcement gap is structural.
+Urban acoustics researcher Jimena de Gortari Ludlow has explained that the complaint system requires a government technician to physically measure your noise at the exact moment it’s happening.
 9 If they arrive and it’s quiet, nothing happens.
-The measurement is your only recourse, and the measurement only works if someone shows up fast enough to catch it.

 The reason German noise laws function and Mexican ones don’t isn’t that Mexico hasn’t written the right laws.
-It’s that enforcement runs on institutional trust, and Mexico’s Transparency International CPI score in 2024 was 26/100, ranking 140th in the world.
-11 Around 90% of Mexicans identify their police as the country’s most corrupt institution.
-Calling the cops on a barking dog in Ensenada is theater.
-Everyone in the exchange knows it.
+It’s that enforcement runs on institutional trust.
+Mexico’s Transparency International CPI score in 2024 was 26/100, ranking it 140th in the world.
+11

 “Stop Trying to Change Our Culture”

-There’s a response you’ll encounter in expat forums whenever this topic comes up: you moved here; this is the culture; stop trying to impose your gringo preferences on everyone.
+There’s a response you’ll encounter in expat forums whenever this topic comes up: you moved here; this is the culture; stop imposing your gringo preferences on everyone.

 It has a point.
 It also has a limit.

 The limit: the WHO’s data on what sustained nighttime noise does to your cardiovascular system is not culturally relative.
-Your cortisol response doesn’t care what your neighbor thinks is normal.
+Your cortisol spikes regardless of what the neighbor thinks is normal.
 Some of the loudest advocates for stronger noise regulation in Mexico are Mexican — urban researchers, legislators in Mexico City and Jalisco, neighborhood activists in Roma Norte.
 The critique isn’t “Mexico bad.”
-It’s “chronic noise exposure harms human health and some Mexicans have known this for years.”
+It’s “this harms human health and some Mexicans have known it for years.”

-The honest position is this: you don’t have the right to turn Ensenada into Munich.
+The honest position: You don't have the right to turn Ensenada into Munich.
 You do have the right to protect your own sleep.
 Those are not in conflict.

 This Is Latin America, Not Just Mexico